Documentation Index

 | Synthetic utility | Performance of ML models trained on synthetic data |

-proof.json for transparency and reproducibility.
+These metrics are logged to proof.json for transparency and reproducibility.

 Example CLI Run (GC Model)